s-christian/Fit_or_Fail/fitorfail-next/README.md

 -   The Topbar has nested anchor tags which throws a lot of ugly errors, although they don't affect anything
 -   Client-side user can view the correct answers to the quiz questions they were given
     -   This is not plainly visible; the user would have to look at the network request or similar, but this is still an issue
-    -   Anybody with a valid JWT (of lowest account_type privilege "user") can make direct requests to the API endpoint to keep receiving information on four randomly-selected questions from the database
+    -   Anybody with a valid JWT (of lowest account_type privilege "user") can make direct requests to the API endpoint to keep receiving information on a hard-coded number (currently 5) of randomly-selected questions from the database
 -   Anybody with a valid JWT (of lowest account_type privilege "user") can make direct requests to the API endpoint for submitting scores
     -   This means that anybody can increase their correctAnswers and points by a max of 5 and 5000 respectively, at any time, and however often they want, as long as their token is valid